 What is Storm Surge?

-Storm surge is an abnormal rise of water generated by a storm that moves ashore prior to and during a hurricane making landfall.
-As the storm makes landfall, inundation levels (depth of water above ground level) of 2 to 30 feet may occur along the coastal areas, and major rivers of Southwest Florida.
-This is enough to inundate most populated areas.
+Storm surge is an abnormal rise of water generated by a tropical storm/hurricane that moves ashore prior to and during landfall.
+As the tropical storm/hurricane makes landfall, rising water levels of 2 to 30 feet (depth of water above ground level) may occur along coastal counties, major rivers of Southwest Florida, and even Lake Okeechobee.
+This is enough to overwhelm most populated areas.

-Over the past 30 years, freshwater flooding has caused more drowning deaths than storm surge flooding.
+Over the past 30 years, freshwater flooding has caused more drowning deaths than storm surge.
+Heavy rains can create massive health problems and have a disastrous effect on a community's ability to recover quickly.
 Torrential rains associated with slow moving, or stationary, tropical storms and hurricanes on average can produce 16 inches of rain within a 24 – 36 hour period.
-Heavy rains can create massive health problems and have a disastrous effect on a community's ability to recover quickly.